Eric Sahlström Institute 18th – 21st January 2024

 Want to take the train?

-It’s doable – but takes a long time!
+It’s doable – but takes a really long time!
 This screenshot is an example from Rail Europe.
 (London to Stockholm)

 Want to drive?